 Develops the knowledge and skill for welding, brazing, and braze welding various joint designs using oxyacetylene equipment.

-Develops understanding of the applications and techniques for using low-hydrogen SMAW electrodes in the flat and horizontal positions.
+Develops understanding of the applications and techniques for using low-hydrogen SMAW electrodes in the flat and horizontal positions, low- hydrogen electrodes by welding various joint designs in the vertical and overhead positions.

 Explores methods of weld inspection and testing, and continues the technical orientation to select welding processes.